 Time units

-Each 15 minutes (or part thereof) of anaesthetic time constitutes one time unit.
-After 4 hours, time units are calculated at 1 per 10 minutes.
+For the first 2 hours, each 15 minutes (or part thereof) of anaesthetic time constitutes one time unit.
+After 2 hours, time units are calculated at one per 10 minutes (or part thereof).

 Modifying units

 Many anaesthetic services are provided under particularly difficult circumstances depending on factors such as the medical condition of the patient and unusual risk factors.
 These factors significantly affect the character of the anaesthetic services provided.
 Circumstances giving rise to additional modifying units are set out in this Schedule.